gln7/about/README.md

-Many years of experience in C/C++ auditing and fuzzing.
+Years of experience in C/C++ auditing and fuzzing.

 Switching to Web3 security right now, this is quite challenging and interesting task.